RelationRx/pyrelational/README.md

 The **model** (extending `pyrelational.models.generic_model.ModelManager`) wraps a user defined ML model (e.g. PyTorch Module, Flax module, or scikit-learn estimator) and handles instantiation, training, testing, as well as uncertainty quantification (e.g. ensembling, MC-dropout) if relevant.
 It also enables using ML models implemented using different ML frameworks (for example see `examples/demo/model_gaussianprocesses.py` or `examples/demo/scikit_estimator.py`).

-The **AL strategy** (extending `pyrelational.strategies.generic_al_strategy.GenericActiveLearningStrategy`) defines an active learning strategy via an *informativeness measure* and a *query selection algorithm*.
+The **AL strategy** (extending `pyrelational.strategies.generic_al_strategy.Strategy`) defines an active learning strategy via an *informativeness measure* and a *query selection algorithm*.
 Together they compute the utility of a query or set of queries for a batch active mode strategy.
 We define various classic strategies for classification, regression, and task-agnostic scenarios based on the informativeness measures defined in `pyrelational.informativeness`.
-The flexible nature of the `GenericActiveLearningStrategy` allows for the construction of strategies from simple serial uncertainty sampling approaches to complex agents that leverage several informativeness measures, state and learning based query selection algorithms, with query batch building bandits under uncertainty from noisy oracles.
+The flexible nature of the `Strategy` allows for the construction of strategies from simple serial uncertainty sampling approaches to complex agents that leverage several informativeness measures, state and learning based query selection algorithms, with query batch building bandits under uncertainty from noisy oracles.

 In addition to the main modules above we offer tools for **uncertainty estimation**.
 In recognition of the growing use of deep learning models we offer a suite of methods for Bayesian inference approximation to quantify uncertainty coming from the functional model such as MCDropout and ensembles of models (which may be used to also define query by committee and query by disagreement strategies).